-Warning: Please mind that gulp also starts browserSync equal to gulp browser which tries to connect to a Django server.
-The Django setup is not included within this boilerplate.
+Warning: Please mind that gulp browser starts browserSync which tries to connect to a server.
+A Django server can be started from within tools/server.
+Refer the General section for additional information.

 All front-end related tasks are handled via the Gulp task runner: